 EDB’s priorities in Armenia

-• To ensure the country’s food security and improve its external competitiveness, EDB will support projects in the agro-industrial sector involving modernisation and introduction of modern technologies, as well as creation of vertically integrated agro-industrial enterprises with an export potential.
-EDB will also support projects to facilitate food imports, primarily from EDB member states, on conditions acceptable for Armenia.
+- To ensure food security and improve the country’s external competitiveness, the Bank will support agricultural projects envisioning modernisation and the introduction of new technologies, as well as the creation of vertically integrated agricultural enterprises with export potential.
+The Bank will also support food imports, primarily from the Bank’s member states, on conditions acceptable to the country.

-• Financing of the banking sector will continue in the framework of targeted programmes aimed at supporting small and medium business development, and export and import operations with other EDB member states.
+- Further financing of the banking sector by means of targeted programmes supporting SMEs and export and import transactions with the Bank’s member states